palette-software/tableau-js-api-modify-underlying-data/README.md

   # Handler for loading and converting the tableau data to chart data
   onDataLoadOk = errorWrapped "Getting data from Tableau", (table)-> # [...]

-  # Handler that gets the selected data from tableau and sends it to the chart
+  # Handler that gets the selected data from tableau and sends it to the form
   # display function
   updateEditor = ()->
     getCurrentWorksheet()